niemopen/niem-naming-design-rules/ndr6-outline.md

 ## 4.11 Datatype class

-A datatype object defines the allowed values of a corresponding atomic literal value in a message.
+A Datatype object defines the allowed values of a corresponding atomic literal value in a message.
 Objects for primitive data types, corresponding to the XSD data types, have only the *name*, *namespace*, and *documentation* properties inherited from the Component class.
-All other data types are represented by either a Restriction, List, or Union object.
+All other datatypes are represented by either a Restriction, List, or Union object.

 <center>
   <figure class="image">